 Monitor the total cost of a trip

 With prices acknowledged as trending upwards, it’s crucial to nail down the true cost of a business trip.
 This goes beyond calculating flights from here to there and the four-night hotel stay.
-The Uber to the airport, the latte before the big meeting, the suit laundered at the hotel, the call home that used roaming – all these expenses can add up to a substantial sum.
+The rideshare service to the airport, the latte before the big meeting, the suit laundered at the hotel, the call home that used roaming – all these expenses can add up to a substantial sum.
 To accurately measure the total cost of a trip, look at the travel and expense data combined.
 And to make sure you are capturing every expense, attach a unique identifier to each expenditure.
 This will enable the finance team to analyze the value of each journey better and make recommendations for managing costs on future trips.

 Work to get a good rate